mindovermiles262/curriculum/python/02_python_basics/lesson_basics_1.md

 1. Read [Chapter 0](https://automatetheboringstuff.com/2e/chapter0/) of _Automate The Boring Stuff with Python_ up to the "About This Book" section
 1. Read [Chapter 1](https://automatetheboringstuff.com/2e/chapter1/) of _Automate the Boring Stuff with Python_ and learn the basics of using the Python interactive shell. __PRO TIP:__ Launch Python's interactive shell by typing `python` into your terminal.
 Type `exit()` to exit.
 1. Switch it up!
 Code along with Al Sweigart (Author of the book you're reading) in [this youtube video](https://youtu.be/buMTH6ICnqk?t=10) of the same lesson you just read.
-Use the method described above in [Running your first program](#) to run the python scripts you write.
+Use the method described above in [Running your first program](#writing-your-first-program) to run the python scripts you write.
 Practice makes perfect
-* TODO: Link "Running your first program" to paragraph above

 </div>